plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-[PLAN](http://plan.tools) is a multi-purpose communications and logistics planning tool for organizations and community organizers.
-PLAN is built on a “pluggable” architecture that integrates distributed services, encryption, and interoperable data-transport technologies — all inside a realtime visual interface.
-PLAN is intended to be an instrument for productivity, organization, and collaboration.
+[PLAN](http://plan.tools) is a multi-purpose communications and logistics planning tool for organizations and communities.
+PLAN is built on a “pluggable” architecture that integrates distributed services, encryption, and interoperable data-transport technologies — all inside a real-time visual interface.
+PLAN is free, open source, and intended to be an instrument for productivity, organization, and collaboration.

-PLAN is free and open-source (GPLv3).
-The purpose of components in PLAN being pluggable is to allow anyone to easily add, improve, or extend component functionality.
-The design principles of PLAN are focused on making information transport and delivery openly interoperable and extensible, similar to how Tim Berners-Lee's HTTP was move to make information browsing more interoperable.
+The purpose PLAN’s pluggable architecture is to allow anyone to easily add, improve, or extend component functionality.
+The design principles of PLAN are focused on making information transport and delivery openly interoperable and extensible, inspired by how HTTP originated as move to improve information interoperability and compatibility.

 We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improves how protocols, paths, and formats can be expressed as to invite interoperability; `http://` becomes `/http/`.